|Comparison of Thermocouples, RTDs, and Thermistors|

 How do RTDs work?

-Resistance thermometers require a small current to be passed through in order to determine the resistance.
+RTDs require a small current to be passed through in order to determine the resistance.
 This can cause self-heating so it is important to minimize the current to reduce self-heating errors.
-Care should also be taken to avoid any strains on the resistance thermometer in its application.
+Care should also be taken to avoid any strains on the RTD in its application.
 Lead wire resistance should be considered, and adopting three and four wire connections can eliminate connection lead resistance effects from measurements.